kingsword09/crates_llms_txt/napi/README.md

 ## Supported Architectures

-The `crates-llms-txt-napi` package provides prebuilt binaries for the following target architectures:
+The `crates-llms-txt` package provides prebuilt binaries for the following target architectures:

 | Target Triple                   |
 | ------------------------------- |